 The Advisory Board for the Department of Computer Science consists of representatives from many businesses and organizations in the state.
 These organizations have committed to providing internships for majors in Cybersecurity.
 Career choices include: federal cybersecurity specialist, information security analyst, penetration tester, and computer forensics analyst.

-Where Can I Get More Information About Cybersecurity Degree?
+Where Can I Get More Information About The Cybersecurity Degree?

-For more information about the Computer Science degree and requirements, see the program within the College of Engineering & Applied Sciences Catalog.
+For more information about the Cybersecurity degree and requirements, see the program within the College of Engineering & Applied Sciences Catalog.
 You may also click on the Contact Us link to request additional information.